Have you ever wondered how does WhatsApp earn money?

 The amount of income Facebook generates from digital marketing is unknown because Facebook Inc. presents its total revenue figures without a breakdown.

 One can estimate the numbers for themselves, given that Facebook earns more than USD 40 billion in one year, and digital marketing is the largest source of their income.

 Facebook uses the same model for all of its subsidiary companies like Instagram and WhatsApp.

 Data is powerful.
 Information is subject to monetization.
 We have undergone an evolution from Neanderthals to our present human form.

-Information was the key to the evolution of mankind.
-We learnt to create life on Earth and nurture it.
+Information was the key to the growth of mankind.
+We have learned to create life on Earth and nurture it.

 Sharing information for centuries and adding more information for helping future generations.
-Information is the most powerful resource in the world.
+Data is the most powerful resource in the world.

 WhatsApp does not share user information with other companies directly.